Florida Asset Protection

 Head of Household Wages

-Wages of a debtor who qualifies as head of household are exempt from creditor garnishment with no dollar cap.
+Head-of-household wages are exempt from creditor garnishment with no dollar cap under Florida law.
 The exemption extends to wages deposited in a bank account for up to six months.
-A head of household is someone who provides more than 50% of the financial support for a dependent, such as a spouse, child, or parent.
+A head of household is someone who provides more than 50% of the financial support for a dependent.

 Wage protection becomes more complicated when the debtor earns income from their own company.
-Courts have denied head of household protection when the debtor controls the timing and amount of salary, so documenting the employment relationship with an arm’s-length employment agreement is critical.
+Courts have denied head of household protection when the debtor controls the timing and amount of salary, so documenting the employment relationship with an arm’s-length employment agreement matters.

 Retirement Accounts

-Pension plans, 401(k) accounts, and IRAs are exempt from creditors under both federal and Florida law, with no dollar cap.
+Pension plans, 401(k) accounts, and IRAs are exempt from creditors under both federal and Florida law with no dollar cap under Florida Statute § 222.21(2)(a).
 Florida also protects inherited IRAs from creditors, unlike many other states.
+Maximizing contributions to protected retirement accounts converts exposed cash into exempt assets without any entity formation or trust cost.

 Prepaid Tuition and 529 Accounts